SDP bounds on quantum codes: Abstract

 \section{Abstract}

 This paper provides a semidefinite programming hierarchy based on state polynomial optimization to determine the existence of quantum codes with given parameters.
-The hierarchy is complete, in the sense that if a $(\!(n,K,\delta)\!)_2$ code does not exist then a level of the hierarchy is infeasible.
-It is not limited to stabilizer codes and thus applicable generally.
-While it is formally dimension-free, we restrict it to qubit codes through quasi-Clifford algebras.
+The hierarchy is complete, in the sense that a $(\!(n,K,\delta)\!)_2$ code exists if and only if every level of the hierarchy is feasible.
+It is not limited to stabilizer codes and thus is applicable generally.
+While the machinery is formally dimension-free, we restrict it to qubit codes through quasi-Clifford algebras.
 We derive the quantum analog of a range of classical results: first, from an intermediate level a Lov\'asz bound for self-dual quantum codes is recovered.
 Second, a symmetrization of a minor variation of this Lov\'asz bound recovers the quantum Delsarte bound.
 Third, a symmetry reduction using the Terwilliger algebra leads to semidefinite programming bounds of size $O(n^4)$.
 With this we give an alternative proof that there is no $(\!(7,1,4)\!)_2$ quantum code, and show that $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$ codes do not exist.